renderpci/dedalo/docs/core/introduction.md

 4. (logic) A logical system involving theory of classes, developed by [Stanislaw Lesniewski](https://plato.stanford.edu/entries/lesniewski/) (1886-1939).
 5. (countable, computer science, information science) A structure of concepts or entities within a domain, organized by relationships; a system model.

-The origin of the concept became of humanities, from philosophy, and was created to describe things.
+The origin of the concept became from humanities, from philosophy, and was created to describe things.
 Computer science get this concept and adapt to define a system, a model, a depiction.

 Dédalo ontology is this; a data schema description, a description of relationships between tables, columns, an organization of concepts, a structuring definition for cultural heritage.
 But we introduce a little different point, Dédalo ontology is active, not passive, it's not only a definition, it is totally dynamic system.
 When the ontology change, the behavior of Dédalo change to adapt it to the new definitions.
-The ontology is consulted to resolve sections(tables), components (columns), relation data, or format of the data, etc. Ontology is the core of Dédalo.
+The ontology is consulted in execution time to resolve sections(tables), components (columns), relation data, or format of the data, dynamically.
+Ontology is the core of Dédalo.

 Dynamic and active ontology?

 Yes.
 A change in the definitions is apply in real time to the schema, data and behavior (with some limitations).
 Ex: A component with a select list of values could be changed to be a component with autocomplete changing only his definition, it's not necessary change the database or columns or change the data of the component.
 This change is possible because the data of the component, the schema in the database and the logic of Dédalo has lots of abstraction layers.
 All definitions are dependents of the ontology and Dédalo doesn't call things directly.
 For resolve a data from database, Dédalo needs to get the part of the ontology definition for this data, and many times it will need to do new request to other parts of the ontology to defines what this data is.

 Of course, abstraction layers has a cost.
 The time to resolve data is not the same that direct data.
 And the complexity to resolve a record grow exponentially.
 In other hand Dédalo is a super flexible system to change information and adapt it to new requirements or needs and Dédalo can change the data to many formats or standards because the final format is dependent of the ontology definition.
-Dédalo can transform data from Nomisma, Dublin Core, Marc21, CIDOC, or any other standard, it's necessary define it in the ontology, but Dédalo does not have limits.
+Dédalo can transform data from Nomisma, Dublin Core, Marc21, CIDOC, or any other standard, to do that only is necessary define it in the ontology, so, Dédalo does not have limits.

 Abstraction is nice, but it's hard to develop, at the beginning the ontology was not the concept that we are working now, the ontology begun as a simple definition and version to version it was adding more and more levels of abstraction, in data and the code.
 And of course, it's not finished.
 The first version was builded in the v3 thesaurus adapting it for the programming needs of v4, for ex: the first data definitions was not interchangeable between components, or some properties was very rigid creating limitations... and the develop process has to balance between compatibility of previous versions and changes for new situations, so it is a slow process done it a step by step.